sreid7/Dashboard-Creation-and-Visualizations/README.md

 10. Add row for the IP address to the host "related.ip.keyword" field that represents the IP of the computer initiating the succsessful RDP logon attempt, number of values = 1000, close row.

    **to find usernames with a specific name or word within the username, in the kql you can use "user.name:*admin*" as an example.
-This will list only the usernames with this word in it. in this case of only filtering for service accounts, we can use "user.name: srv*
+This will list only the usernames with this word in it. in this case of only filtering for service accounts, we can use "user.name: srv*".